ravisankar-PIO/devopsonibmi/sftpForIBMi.md

   - `lcd Downloads`
 <br>

-- Let's download the `new.file` that we just created on our IBMi to my laptop
+- Let's download the `new.file` that we just created on our IBMi to our laptop
   - `get new.file`
 <br>